-There are many factors determining the cost of a dental implant.
-Below we would like to cover the steps involved during an implant placement procedure, and will give you an estimate on how much it may cost in our office.
+There are many factors to consider when determining the cost of a dental implant.
+When you choose Dr. Mahsa Esfandiari Dental Group, we want to ensure you have all the information you need to make an informed decision about your dental health.
+Below, we will cover the steps involved during an implant placement procedure.
+We will also give you an estimate on how much a single tooth or full mouth of dental implants may cost in our office.

-- Tooth Extraction: If you need to extract the tooth or if it has already been lost.
+- Tooth Extraction: This may be necessary if you need to extract the tooth or if it has already been lost.

 - Bone Grafting: This might be needed for patients who do not have a thick jawbone.
 This will prepare the bone for implant.